 The tomato from their signature sandwich, the Italian Sub, was the best-tasting tomato I’ve had in a really long time.
 It was of a superior quality.
 The owner asked me if I wanted my sandwich with oil and vinegar.
 Say yes because it will completely elevate the sandwich.
 Even the shredded lettuce was an immediate standout.
 The quality of each of the ingredients was superb.

 Are you looking for something different?
 No problem!
-Their menu features a vast combination of over 20 sandwiches, and you can even customize your own.
-However, if it’s your first time, you will not go wrong with the Italian Sub.
-It was remarkably good.
+Their menu offerings include over 20 sandwiches, and you can even customize your own!
+However, if it’s your first time, you will not go wrong with the Italian Sub!

 Instagram (Chinatown Location)